ekedonald/1-Linux-Practice-Project/README.md

 ![mv_command2](./images/7.%20mv%20command2.png)

 ## 8. mkdir command:
 The mkdir command is used to create one or multiple directories at once and set permissions for each them.
-The user executing this command must have the privilege to make a new folder in the parent directory, or they may recieve a permission denied error.

 Here's the basic synthax: